Last Updated on September 22, 2022 by DMEditor

 There are a lot of elements to landing pages that are different than a normal website.
 If you want to build a landing page, you might look elsewhere.

 Pricing for Hostgator vs Wix

 Both Hostgator vs Wix have good pricing plans available for beginner-level webmasters.
-However, Hostgator can go pretty high since they have dedicated hosting available to their users.
+However, Hostgator web hosting can go pretty high since they have dedicated hosting available to their users.

 - Express Start gives you access to the website builder, a free domain, a free SSL certificate, three email campaigns per month, and a three-product online store for $3.84 per month.

-- Express Site gives you access to all of the things in Express Start but more email campaigns, more products, appointment booking, and priority support for $5.99 per month.
+- Express Site gives you access to all of the things in Express Start but more email campaigns, more products for your wix store (if you have one), appointment booking, and priority support for $5.99 per month.

-- Express Store gives you access to all the things in Express start but gives you more email campaigns, unlimited products on your site, and no transaction fees for $9.22 per month.
+- Express Store gives you access to all the things in Express start but gives you more email campaigns, unlimited products on your site (ecommerce features), and no transaction fees for $9.22 per month.